censoredplanet/censoredplanet/docs/http.rst

     If the work that produced this output was added to Hyperquack-v2 with a tag, this field will be included.
 Contains the work's tag.

 *************
-Hyperquack-v2-raw
-*************

-To provide raw data for easy data analysis, we made the following changes:

-1. Split data based on the country of vantage points so that it is easier to select and download data according to users' country of interest.

-2. Separated the data collection phase and data analysis phase.
-Right now the Hyperquack data from our `raw measurement data website <https://data.censoredplanet.org/raw>`_ is truthful to the data collected without further analysis.
-We deprecated the “anomaly” field since there are misunderstandings that anomaly represents censorship.

-3. Added new data containing further metadata fields and flattened nested data for easy analysis.
-Modified field names for disambiguation purposes.

-    * :code:`domain` : String
-        The test domain being queried.
-    * :code:`domain_is_control` : Boolean
-        Equals true if the queried domain is for the liveness test.
-    * :code:`date` : String
-            The date of the measurement.
-    * :code:`start_time` : String
-            The start time of the measurement.
-    * :code:`end_time` : String
-            The end time of the measurement.
-    * :code:`server_ip` : String
-        The IP address of the vantage point.
-    * :code:`server_netblock` : String
-        The netblock the vantage point belongs to.
-    * :code:`server_asn` : String
-        The AS number of the AS the vantage point resides in.
-    * :code:`server__as_name` : String
-        The name of the AS the vantage point resides in.
-    * :code:`server__as_full_name` : String
-        The full name of the AS the vantage point resides in.
-    * :code:`server__as_class` : String
-        The class of the AS the vantage point resides in.
-    * :code:`server_country` : String
-        The country the vantage point resides in.
-    * :code:`server_organization` : String
-        The IP organization the vantage point resides in.
-    * :code:`source` : String
-        Tar file name of the measurement.
-    * :code:`received_error` : String
-        Flatten error messages from the received responses.
-    * :code:`received_status`: String
-        Flatten status code from the received responses.
-    * :code:`received_headers`: String
-        Parsed HTTPS page headers.
-    * :code:`received_body`: String
-        Parsed HTTPS page body.
-    * :code:`received_tls_version`: String
-        Parsed TLS version.
-    * :code:`received_tls_cipher_suite`: String
-        Parsed TLS cipher suite.
-    * :code:`received_tls_cert`: String
-        Parsed TLS certificate.
-    * :code:`received_tls_cert_common_name`: String
-        Parsed common name field from TLS certificate.
-    * :code:`received_tls_cert_alternative_names`: String
-        Parsed alternative name field from TLS certificate.
-    * :code:`received_tls_cert_issuer`: String
-        Parsed issuer field from TLS certificate.
-    * :code:`matches_template`: Boolean
-        Equals true if the response given by the vantage point matches the known template.
-    * :code:`no_response_in_measurement_matches_template`: Boolean
-        Equals true if the responses from all the trials failed to match the known template.
-    * :code:`controls_failed`: Boolean
-        Set to :code:`true` when all control probes sent to the vantage point fail to match the known template.
-This implies that the mismatching responses are due to an error in the vantage point or the network, not censorship.
-Rows with :code:`controls_failed` set to :code:`true` should not be considered for analysis.
-    * :code:`stateful_block` : Boolean
-        Equals true if another control probe sent immediately after our sensitive probes is blocked, but the second control measurement sent after 2 minutes was not.

-*************
 Notes